 The minor league regular season is now over, and it's time for the playoffs.
-Here is a quick preview of the three playoff series involving Twins affiliates:
+Here is a quick preview of the three playoff series involving Twins' affiliates:

 Rochester Red Wings vs Pawtucket Red Sox

-This is a best of three series.
+This is a best of five series.
 Game 1 will be played in Rochester on Wednesday night.
 Cole De Vries will get the start in the game.
 Game 2 will be played on Thursday night, also be in Rochester.
 From there, the series will shift over to Pawtucket.
 Game 3 will be on Friday.
 If needed, Games 4 and 5 will also be in Pawtucket.

 The Red Wings have not yet announced their starting pitchers after game 2.
 Candidates including left-handers Pat Dean, Logan Darnell and Monday's starter Scott Diamond.
-Right-hander Virgil Vasquez, and one of the lefties would be available in long-relief.
-One name you will notice is not included is Kyle Gibson.
+Right-hander Virgil Vasquez and one of the lefties would be available in long-relief.
+One name you will notice not included is Kyle Gibson.
 On Monday, it was announced that Gibson has been shut down for the season.
 Reliever Dakota Watts will take his spot on the Red Wings roster.
 He'll join a strong Red Wings bullpen that has really struggled over the last ten days.
 Michael Tonkin has given up eight runs in his last 4.1 innings (5 games), but he has been very good most of the year.
-So have lefties Edgar Ibarra and Aaron Thompson, and right-handers AJ Achter and Shairon Martis.
+So have lefties Edgar Ibarra and Aaron Thompson and right-handers AJ Achter and Shairon Martis.

 These two teams played each other 15 times in the regular season.
 Rochester won nine of those games.
 They played seven times in April, and Pawtucket won just two of those games.
 They met eight times in July, and Rochester won seven of those games.